 To avoid frustration for everybody, I have added the ~/.exiv2 feature.
 This enables users to add their lens to the system without a bug report to us and to add it instantly on their computer without a software update.

-#7 Updated by Niccolò Belli almost 2 years ago
+#7 Updated by Niccolò Belli over 2 years ago

 This is a TERRIBLE news, didn't know the manufacters were so stupid.